Eirinits/psoKC2.0_model/README.md

 # The extended Psoriatic Keratinocyte model (PsoKC 2.0)

-This repository contains ipynb files and psoriatic keratinocyte model-related files as described in paper
+This repository contains ipynb files and psoriatic keratinocyte model-related files as described in paper "Patient-specific logical models replicate phenotype responses to psoriatic and anti-psoriatic stimuli".

 ## How to run this notebook?